As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 I know exactly how gut-wrenching it is to feel so powerless.
 But believe it or not, you do have power in this situation, just maybe not the kind you think.

-Here’s a few things I’ve learned (and unlearned) to deal with an intractable family situation.
+Here’s a few things I’ve learned (and unlearned) to deal with living in a toxic situation.

 Don’t Engage in The Toxic Behavior